Rasmus Christian Elling

 Have taught following courses:

-BA-level: Elementals of Persian Language; Persian, verbal communication; Communicative Persian; Persian-Danish translation; Danish-Persian translation; Iran's History in Overview with Methodology; Afghanistan and Central Asia's Modern History.
+BA-level: Elementals of Persian Language; Persian, verbal communication; Communicative Persian; Persian-Danish translation; Danish-Persian translation; Iran's History in Overview with Methodology; Afghanistan and Central Asia's Modern History; Writing Seminar (BA/MA).

-MA-level: Structure and Change in the History of the Modern Middle East; Minorities in the Middle East; Political and Economic Systems in the Middle East; Subculture, counterculture and minorities in Iran; Totalitarianism and the Middle East; The Anthropology and Sociology of the Middle East.
+MA-level: Structure and Change in the History of the Modern Middle East; Minorities in the Middle East; Political and Economic Systems in the Middle East; Subculture, counterculture and minorities in Iran; Totalitarianism and the Middle East; The Anthropology and Sociology of the Middle East; Global Urban Studies; Urban Culture in Theory and Action.

-Can supervise BA and MA students interested in the modern politics, societies and cultures of the Middle East and Central Asia.
+Can supervise BA and MA students interested in the modern politics, societies and cultures of the Middle East and Central Asia as well as students interested in urban sociology and urban politics globally.